Improved Tree Sparsifiers in Near-Linear Time: The Merge Phase

 We denote by $Z_1, \ldots, Z_z$ the partition of $S$ that is returned by Theorem \ref{theorem:merge-phase_part1}.
 Recall from that theorem that $F$ denotes the set of inter-cluster edges (\ie, $F = \{(u, v)\in E \mid u\in Z_i, v\in Z_j, i\neq j\}$).
 The partition of $S$ into $L\cup R$ is computed using both this initial clustering and the set of boundary edges $B = E(S, V\setminus S)$ of $S$.

 As mentioned in Section \ref{section:techniques}, we want the set $F\cup B$ of inter-cluster edges and boundary edges to expand in $G[S]$.
 However, the existence of bottleneck-cuts may make such a partition impossible (in the cut-sparsifier case, a bottleneck cut is a cut that certifies that the boundary edges are not expanding within the cluster).
-Following \cite{racke2014computing}, the solution that we use in this case, is the following: As Claim~\ref{claim:equiv-def-cut} shows, in order to certify that a tree is a cut-sparsifier, we should check that all flow problems which can be routed in the tree are respected by $G$.
+Similar to the technique \cite{racke2014computing} used in the flow-sparsifier case, the approach we use in this case is the following: As Claim~\ref{claim:equiv-def-cut} shows, in order to certify that a tree is a cut-sparsifier, we should check that all demand matrices which can be routed in the tree are respected by $G$.
 We therefore find a ``problematic'' cut $(L, R=S\setminus L)$ and add $L, R$ to the tree.
-This forces every flow problem which is respected by $T$ to respect the cut $(L, V\setminus L)$.
+This forces every demand matrix which is respected by $T$ to respect the cut $(L, V\setminus L)$.
 Specifically, we will add a cut which ``blocks'' the sending of flow from $X_F$ to $X_B$.
 As shown in Section~\ref{section:charging-scheme}, this will be enough.

+Formally, the second partition is parameterized by $0 < \uptau \le 1$.
+The parameter $\uptau$ balances two opposing effects in our analysis: a larger $\uptau$ reduces the cost incurred when routing flow \emph{within} a cluster, but simultaneously increases the $\ell_{1}$-blowup (that is, the increase in load) of the demand state vectors as we move from a cluster to its parent.
+Thus, $\uptau$ governs the trade-off between the internal routing cost and the load accumulation along the decomposition tree.
+See Theorem \ref{theorem:charge-in-S} for the exact details of this trade-off.